 According to montrealjazzfest.com , “The Festival hosts some 30 countries, 3,000 musicians and public entertainers, 1,000 concerts and activities—two-third of which are free—, 15 concert halls, 8 outdoor stages and welcomes more than 2 million visitors, from noon to midnight!”.

 I first stumbled onto the Jazzfest in 1997 by accident while stopping in Montreal on my way to a camping trip in Gaspé, Québec.
 I had been to Montreal once before, but had never heard of the festival.
 After almost giving up on finding a place to park, one appeared.
 Not knowing where to start my exploration, I heard music and decided to follow it.
-What I found was several stages, free music, street food, lots of Labatt Blue, wine, and people in the streets having a great time.
+What I found was several stages, free music, street food as well as iconic joints like Halal Guys in Montreal, lots of Labatt Blue, wine, and people in the streets having a great time.
 I didn’t have a lot of time to spend at the Montreal Jazz Festival that year, but went back three more times.
 Each time I had a unique and fun experience.
 Once I went with my family, one time was just my daughter and I, and another time was a boys trip.

 The Festival International de Jazz de Montreal isn’t just for hardcore jazz aficionados.
 The first music I heard at the event was oldies in one of the parks.
 Ella Fitzgerald, Ray Charles, Prince, B.B.
 King, Wynton Marsalis, George Thorogood, Miles Davis, The B-52’s, Stevie Wonder, Paul Simon, Bob Dylan, Van Morrison, and Sting have all played the Montreal Jazz Festival.